 After-tax — make a spouse contribution

-While it's nice to think that your super will always be growing at a steady pace, the reality is that sometimes life will get in the way.
+While it's easy to think that your super will always be growing at a steady pace, the reality is that sometimes life will get in the way.
 Your employer contributions may stop or decrease if you take parental leave or move to a part-time role.

 Your partner may be able to help bridge the gap in your super savings by making a spouse contribution of up to $3,000 to your account.
 By doing so, they could also be eligible for a tax offset of up to $540.
 To be eligible for the tax offset, you (as the receiving spouse) must have an annual income of less than $40,000.